manjureddy7/jatayu/readme.md

      Javascript(JS)
      Typescript(TS)

+  4. Do you want to add docker to the Template ? (if you select app template)

+     Yes
+     No
 ```

 Enter the directory name where you want to `setup` react app and select the `type of project` you want.

 ### Steps after installing the project 	📌

+#### If you select Web App or Library template without Docker support:

 Now `cd` to the newly created folder by `jatayu` and do npm install.
 It's good to update your newly created `node_modules` by `npm outdated` you will get list of outdated `node_modules`, update them by `npm update`.